OVO Sound

-OVO Sound (also known simply as OVO) is a Canadian independent record label, founded in 2012 by hip hop artist Drake, producer 40, and Oliver El-Khatib.
-Between 2012 to 2022, it operated as a subsidiary of Warner Records.
+OVO Sound (short for October's Very Own) is a Canadian independent record label, founded in 2012 by rapper Drake, producer 40, and manager Oliver El-Khatib.
+The label operated as a subsidiary of Warner Music Group until 2022, after which it became an independent label.

-The label represents acts including Drake, PartyNextDoor, Majid Jordan, Roy Woods, Dvsn, Plaza, Baka Not Nice, Popcaan, Smiley, and Naomi Sharon.
-In-house producers include 40, Boi-1da, DJ Prince OVO Nineteen85, Mike Zombie and T-Minus.
+The label has signed acts including PartyNextDoor, ILoveMakonnen, Majid Jordan, Roy Woods, Dvsn, Baka Not Nice, Popcaan, Smiley, and Naomi Sharon.
+In-house producers include 40 himself, Boi-1da, Nineteen85, Mike Zombie, and T-Minus.

 History

 The label's roots can be traced back to 2006, when Drake's first official mixtape, Room for Improvement, was released under the unofficial record label "All Things Fresh" which eventually became "October's Very Own".
 Drake later raised the profile of the label by prominently featuring OVO throughout his music, regularly mentioning the label in songs and on stage, as well as promoting OVO merchandise.

-The record label was officially founded in 2012 by Drake and long-time collaborators Noah "40" Shebib and Oliver El-Khatib following the success of Drake's third studio album Nothing Was the Same.
-According to Billboard, Drake signed a five year partnership deal with Warner Records, which was extended in 2017.
+The record label was officially founded in 2012 by Drake and long-time collaborators Noah "40" Shebib and Oliver El-Khatib following the success of Drake's second studio album Take Care.
+According to Billboard, Drake signed a five-year partnership deal with Warner Records, which was extended in 2017.

 Drake was signed as a solo artist to Republic Records through Young Money and Cash Money for nine years.
 Drake's 2018 release Scorpion was his last project under Young Money/Cash Money.
 On the other hand, the artists Drake signs to OVO Sound through Warner have their content distributed through the latter.

-Upon founding the label in 2012, Drake and 40 signed frequent collaborators Boi-1da, T-Minus, Mike Zombie to the label as in-house producers (the latter two are the only active signees in the label to come outside of Canada).
+Upon founding the label in 2012, Drake and 40 signed frequent collaborators Boi-1da, T-Minus, and Mike Zombie to the label as in-house producers (the latter two are the only active signees in the label to come outside of Canada).
 In April 2013, it was reported that Drake was close to signing the label's first recording artist, PartyNextDoor, which he ended up revealing shortly thereafter.
 In August 2013, Drake announced that he signed Toronto music duo Majid Jordan to OVO Sound.
 OB O'Brien and iLoveMakonnen would soon sign in 2014, with the latter being the first non-Canadian act and second non-Canadian signee after to Mike Zombie.
 Makonnen would eventually leave OVO Sound in April 2016, wishing to pursue his interests as a solo artist with Warner.
 Canadian rap artist Roy Woods and R&B duo Dvsn, composed of singer Daniel Daley and producer Nineteen85, soon joined the label in 2015 and 2016, with each act releasing an EP and studio album respectively.
 In 2021, Canadian rapper Smiley was signed to the label.

-On January 20, 2023, OVO announced the signing of Dutch-Caribbean singer, Naomi Sharon, becoming the first female artist on the label.
+On January 20, 2023 OVO announced the signing of Dutch-Caribbean singer, Naomi Sharon, becoming the first female artist on the label.

+On January 23, 2024 Santa Anna Label Group, a subsidiary of Sony Music, announced an investment and partnership with OVO Sound, stating that they'd take over distribution for the label alongside provide new and existing A&Rs for the label.